Niacinamide vs Salicylic Acid: Stop Guessing—Here’s What Works for Your Skin

 The hot weather, high humidity (in some regions), pollution, dust, sweat, and hard water — all common in Pakistani cities — make pores more prone to clogging, breakouts, and oil imbalance.

-Using a serum like Forganica Salicylic Acid Serum helps clear deep clogs and prevent breakouts.
-Meanwhile, Forganica Niacinamide Serum supports your skin barrier, reduces oil overproduction, improves skin texture, and helps pores appear smaller over time under challenging climate conditions.
+Using a serum like Salicylic Acid Serum helps clear deep clogs and prevent breakouts.
+Meanwhile, Niacinamide Serum supports your skin barrier, reduces oil overproduction, improves skin texture, and helps pores appear smaller over time under challenging climate conditions.

 Together (used smartly), they form a powerful, dermatology-approved combo ideal for local skin concerns of oily, acne-prone, or sensitive skin types in Pakistan.